fotisj/pydelta/readme.txt

 Delta is a measure to describe the stylistic difference between texts.
 It is used in computational stylistics, especially in author attribution.
-This is implementation is for research purposes only, If you want to use a reliable implementation with a nice Gui and much more features you should have a closer look at the great R tool 'stylo': https://sites.google.com/site/computationalstylistics/
+This implementation is for research purposes only, If you want to use a reliable implementation with a nice Gui and much more features you should have a closer look at the great R tool 'stylo': https://sites.google.com/site/computationalstylistics/